carterbox/torch-radon/README.md

 ## Installation

 Currently only Linux is supported.
+Windows not supported mainly because there not yet a Windows package for PyTorch on the conda-forge channel.

-## Install via the Conda package manager and conda-forge channel
+## Install via the Conda package manager and the conda-forge channel

 Please read about how to setup and use the conda package manager before attempting the following command.

 ```bash
 conda install --channel conda-forge carterbox-torch-radon
 ```

+No PYPI packages will be provided because pip was not designed for mixed-language software distribution.

 ## Cite